White Marble Kitchen Ideas (Popular Stone Types)

 Marble Backsplash Kitchen

-Backsplashes can add spice to a kitchen, this is where a designer can get down to business.
+Backsplashes can add spice to a kitchen, where a designer can get down to business.
 Backsplashes are typically drawn towards the (you guessed it) back of the countertops to avoid any of the (you guessed it again) splashes that may occur.
-Being shoved into the back means designers need to get creative so that the backsplash doesn’t just fade and hide away under the cabinets.
+Being shoved into the back means designers must get creative so that the backsplash doesn’t just fade and hide under the cabinets.
+Marble mosaics can add just that extra pop that makes guests see the backsplash among all the other beauties in the kitchen.
+While mosaic backsplashes are popular, other choices may work better in the home.

 Although subject to less wear-and-tear, Calacatta backsplash requires the same care and maintenance as its countertop counterparts.
-It would be required less often than countertops, however, but methods and techniques are often the same.
+It would be required less often than countertops, however, but the methods and techniques are often the same.
 Here are basic care and maintenance for marble backsplash:

 - Seal – Since marble is a porous material, sealing it is important so that moisture doesn’t seep inside the material and cause bacteria build-up, as well as cracks.
 Use the appropriate sealing agent for your material as recommended.
 If water doesn’t bead on the surface of your marble anymore, it’s a sign you need to reseal.